-MICHAEL T. WILLIAMS is a Brooklyn-based ensemble and physical theatre artist - part director, performer, and educator.
+MICHAEL T. WILLIAMS is a queer Brooklyn-based ensemble and physical theatre artist - part director, performer, and educator.

 Michael has taught for the Brown University/Rhode Island School of Design CoLAB, the City University of New York, and University of the Arts, in addition teaching for regional theatre companies and arts education organizations.
 He is the recipient of the Weston Award for Excellence in Directing for William Finn and James Lapine's A New Brain (2009, Brown University) and the Victims' Rights Award for his work with Francesca Montanile Lyons and the RI Coalition Against Domestic Violence on Behind Closed Doors, an awareness play.
 In 2011, Michael was the Bob Alexander Community Engagement Fellow in the Allen Lee Hughes Fellowship Program at Arena Stage, where he taught, directed and devised new, ensemble-based work in the DC public schools.
 From 2011 to 2013, Michael served as the Education Outreach Coordinator at Trinity Repertory Company.

 MFA in Devised Performance, University of the Arts/Pig Iron Theatre Company.
 BA in Theatre Arts and Education Policy, Brown University.
 2013 Williamstown Theatre Festival Directing Corps.

 Justice Award (presented by the Rhode Island State Department) – Fall 2013 *Co-Recipient with Francesca Montanile Lyons

 Victims' Rights Award (presented by the Rhode Island Attorney General) – Spring 2013 *Co-Recipient with Francesca Montanile Lyons

 Weston Award for Excellence in Directing (A New Brain – Spring 2009, Brown U.)